williamjking/FedMedCo/README.md

       <file-size-threshold>0</file-size-threshold>
     </multipart-config>
 ```
-  b.
-The WAR is built automatically by Jenkins and archived as part of the build for easy access.
+  2. The WAR is built automatically by Jenkins and archived as part of the build for easy access.
 3. Start application on Tomcat
 4. Verify application running and can access each of the three queries
-  a.
-I'm planning to get Z to automate this and execute it as part of the deployment monitoring process.
+  1. I'm planning to get Z to automate this and execute it as part of the deployment monitoring process.

 # API Reference